nasicseiiit/1800/README.md

 _`https://github.com/nasicseiiit/1800`_

+# To build the project

 Then, cd to the 1800_CODE_CHALLENGE folder

  cd 1800_CODE_CHALLENGE/

  sudo python setup.py install

-#Usage
+#To run the project

+ cd 1800_CODE_CHALLENGE

+ cd to the values folder in app

+ cd app/values

+ then execute below command

+ python PhoneNumbersEncode.py

 #Input Format